abhishekbhardwaj/tailwind-react-next.js-typescript-eslint-jest-starter/readme.md

 - `yarn lint`: To run the ESLint based linter to find out the issues in the project.
 - `yarn format`: To autoformat all the issues.
 - `yarn export`: Run this after running `yarn analyze` to export a build copy.
+- `yarn production`: To export a production build.
+Use `yarn start` to serve that.

 - `yarn upgrade --latest`: To upgrade all packages to their latest versions (could include breaking changes).